guillsav/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

+An Event is an interaction with the DOM on a web page.
+It is triggered by an event listener.

 3. What is an event listener?

+An event listener is a function that is waiting for either an input or process to start or finish running to trigger an event on the page.

 4. Why would we convert a NodeList into an Array?